Liverpool starts here: watch this Insider's Guide

 Liverpool has more galleries and museums than any city outside of London, take a look at what we have to offer.

 Situated in Liverpool’s Albert Dock, Tate Liverpool houses the Tate Collection which comprises the national collection of British art from the year 1500 to the present day, and international modern art.
 The gallery also has a programme of temporary exhibitions.

 We have partnered with Tate Liverpool which means that University Staff are entitled to free entry to all exhibitions at Tate Liverpool, Tate Britain and Tate Modern; plus 10% discount in Tate Liverpool Cafe and Shop*.

 * Staff must present a valid University of Liverpool Staff ID Card when visiting Tate Liverpool and a staff card together with a Tate Corporate Supporter Pass for entry into Tate Britain and Tate Modern.

-The Albert Dock is situated on Liverpool’s historic waterfront and forms part of the World Heritage Site.
-It is a major tourist attraction in Liverpool and the most visited multi-use UK attraction, outside of London, with in excess of four million visitors per year.
+The Albert Dock is situated on Liverpool’s historic waterfront.
+It is the most visited multi-use UK attraction, outside of London.
 It is home to Tate Liverpool, Merseyside Maritime Museum and International Slavery Museum as well as the award-winning Beatles Story.